manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-**Vacuum-sealing and resealing with vacuum bags**
+### Vacuum-sealing and resealing with vacuum bags

 This is a good method to use if you just want to make one or two cups of coffee at a time and this is therefore what I do with most coffees at home.
 This method is great for particularly fancy, expensive coffees that you want to hang on to for a while.

  Most domestic vacuum sealers require **embossed/textured** plastic and will not work with smooth bags.
 Make sure the plastic roll/bags you buy are suitable before you buy in bulk.

  With a larger bag, you can cut out the original packaging label and put it inside, but I tend to just hold on to these and record all the information on a spreadsheet so I know exactly what I have in the freezer.

-Method:
+#### Method

 ●   Coffee is portioned into a prepared bag (cut from a 12cm or 15cm wide roll); I have found 20cm x15cm wide bags work well for 100g portions as it allows the bag to be flattened.